bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ### Configuration fields

-Configuration fields are optional connection options or shipping settings options that you would like merchants or API users to use with your carrier.
-For example, connection options include keys/passwords and are set for the entire store.
-Settings options can be set for each shipping zone and include which rates to offer, packaging type, packing method, and more.
-The following figures show how your setting options and connection options will appear in the merchant control panel when a merchant [connects your app to their store](#how-your-app-will-be-connected-to-a-store):
+Configuration fields are optional connection options or shipping settings options for your carrier.
+Connection options are set for the entire store and include sensitive info.
+Settings options can be set for each shipping zone and include packaging type and more.
+The following figures show how options appear in the merchant control panel:

 ![FedEx Settings](https://storage.googleapis.com/bigcommerce-production-dev-center/images/FedEx%20Settings.png 'Setting options')